hannutt/FlaskApi/README.md

 The program can search for all mongodb databases and their collections on the computer using MongoDB's list_database_names method.
 After the search, the user can select them for use via the HTML interface.
 You can perform CRUD operations on the database you have selected.
 Selecting a database is easy, select a database from the html dropdown menu and click the Select button.

+Limiting the search; The user can limit the number of displayed search results by entering the number of displayed records in the input field named with the "number of records" placeholder.
+This feature is made using the PyMongo constraint method. the limit method receives the values ​​entered by the user as parameter.

 The connection between the mongo databases and the program is made using the Mongo URI. in this case the Mongo uri starts with mongodb://localhost:27017/(db)/(col). db and col are the parameters of the database name and the collection, the contents of which are obtained from the user's selections in the drop-down menu.